Gronglegrowth/AOE-Wiki/docs/crashing.md

 You are, of course!, free to add, remove, or update mods for your own instance or server, though understand that may break things.

-## Logs, Crash-Reports, Error Files, and how to read them
+## Logs, Crash-Reports, Error Files, and How to Read Them

-### Finding and Sharing the relevant files
+### Finding and Sharing the Relevant Files

 Your log files, crash reports, and error files are helpful, often essential, in diagnosing what problems your game may be having.